usagov/usagov-2021/README.md

 The following composer scripts are aliases for running these tools.

 * Check for code style errors across all project files.
 Must have zero errors:
-  `./bin/composer phpcs-errors`:
+`./bin/composer phpcs-errors`
-* Check for code style errors and warnings across all project files.
+* Check for code style errors and warnings across all project file
 `./bin/composer phpcs-strict`
 * Check for code style errors in current branch.
 Must have zero errors:
   `./bin/composer phpcs-changes`
 * Check for code style errors and warnings in current branch.
   `./bin/composer phpcs-changes-strict`
 * Check for PHP lint errors
   `./bin/composer php-lint`
+* Check for PHP 8.3 compatibility
+  `./bin/composer php-compatibility`

 ## Project Restart/Reset

 Sometimes, Docker problems arise after an upgrade and a more complete restart is needed.
 After closing down and destroying the existing containers, networks, and volumes the procedure is the same as the full project setup.

 ### Docker Cleanup

 ```
 docker compose down